xchainjs/xchainjs-lib/xchainjs-tools/txJammer/README.md

 Runs random txs with a monetary value between 1-3 USD for 60 secs with a pause between actions of 2 secs, but run in "estimate only" mode ( does not submit the txs)
 Additionally, a specfic action config specifies the following

-- transfer should have a probablistic weight of 100
+- transfer should have a probabilistic weight of 100
-- addLp should have a probablistic weight of 0
+- addLp should have a probabilistic weight of 0
-- withdrawLp should have a probablistic weight of 100
+- withdrawLp should have a probabilistic weight of 100
-- swap should have a probablistic weight of 100
+- swap should have a probabilistic weight of 100

 ```bash
 yarn ts-node txJammerCommander.ts \